ananthp/kurippu/_posts/2014-09-13-android-development-on-ubuntu.md

 1. Keymap > Navigate > Symbol...
 Add new shortcut Ctrl + Comma; Remove existing mappings for that shortcut.
 1. Keymap > Navigate > File...
 Add new shortcut Ctrl + Semicolon.
 1. Keymap > Other > Show Intention Actions - Add new shortcut Ctrl + dot; Remove existing mapping for that shortcut.
+1. Editor > Auto Import.
+Insert Import on Paste => All, Optimize imports on the fly => check, Add unambiguous imports on the fly => check.

 ## Setup